User Guide#

 Notes during a run#

 Click Add Note at any time.
-Notes are timestamped and saved to data/sub-<id>/ses-<id>/notes.json when the run completes.
+Notes are timestamped and written as a single ..._notes.txt file in the session directory when the run completes (only if at least one note was added).

 What ends up on disk#